 Figure 2.
 An illustration for the three-stages of the ADL-intra-EWC model

-At the final stage, we integrate the ADL-intra model with the EWC method and the IC method respectively to take into account the structural break problem.
-We implement the EWC method and the IC method to the ADL-intra model only if the sequential Chow test indicates the existence of any structural break, and we keep the forecasts generated by the ADL-intra model as the final forecasts otherwise. (e.g., Andrews, 1993; Andrews & Ploberger, 1994; Bai & Perron, 1998, 2003)We refer the models as the ADL-intra-EWC model and the ADL-intra-IC model respectively and we expect these models to generate more accurate forecasts by taking into account the structural break problem.
+At the final stage, we integrate the ADL-intra model with the EWC method and the IC method respectively to take into account the structural change problem.
+We implement the EWC method and the IC method to the ADL-intra model if the sequential Chow test indicates the existence of structural change, and we keep the forecasts generated by the ADL-intra model as the final forecasts otherwise.

+At this stage, we conduct the sequential Chow test each time assuming there is a structural change for each week within the estimation sample and we obtain the corresponding p-values.
+We conduct the Chow test for 95% of the observation in the estimation sample.
+The null hypothesis of no structural change will only be rejected if none of those p-value is below the threshold.

+for any of the observations would suggest that the model is subject to structural change though without indicating how many structural changes and their locations.
+We would consider the model not being subject to structural change only when all the p-values are above the threshold.
+To mitigate the multiple comparison problem, we adopt a very small threshold (e.g., 0.001) rather than the usual 0.05 for the p-value.
+Previous studies have proposed more sophisticated tests which account for multiple breaks, heteroskedasticity, and unit roots etc. (e.g., Andrews, 1993; Andrews & Ploberger, 1994; Bai & Perron, 1998, 2003).
+However, the sequential Chow test has advantages of not requiring additional priori knowledge for the number of potential structural changes and it can be easily implemented.
+We refer the models as the ADL-intra-EWC model and the ADL-intra-IC model respectively and we expect these models to generate more accurate forecasts by taking into account the structural change problem.
 Figure 2 provides a guide to implementing the ADL-intra-EWC model.

 The experimental design

 In this study, we initially evaluate the forecasting performance of the following models: 1) The Base-lift method; 2) The ADL-own model; 3) The ADL-intra model; 4) The ADL-intra-EWC model; 5) The ADL-own-EWC model: similar to the ADL-intra-EWC model except that the ADL-intra model is replaced by the ADL-own model at the final stage; 6) The ADL-intra-IC model; 7) The ADL-own-IC model: similar to the ADL-intra-IC model except that the ADL-intra model is replaced by the ADL-own model at the final stage.
+We implement the models using MODEL procedure in SAS 9.4.